razakpm/citus-health-integration-engine-appliance-bootstrap/README.md

 ## Setup the core software and prepare for CHIE containers

     cd /etc/citus-health-integration-engine
-    scripts/bootstrap.sh
+    bash scripts/bootstrap.sh

 After bootstrap.sh is complete, exit the shell and restart it.

 Once you've logged in again as **chieadmin**, resume the setup:

     cd /etc/citus-health-integration-engine
-    scripts/setup-chie.sh
+    bash scripts/setup-chie.sh

-After setup is completed, reboot the server:
+After setup is completed, reboot the server (Docker setup will be incomplete without a reboot):

     sudo reboot

 After reboot is completed, log into the server as user **chieadmin**.

+## Getting started with CHIE's Filing Center

+The CHIE has automated support for the Citus Health Filing Center ("FC").
+By default, the FC is installed via Samba as user filing_center and connected to your Citus Health Account automatically.

+You can connect your Windows PC inside your network to the CHIE Appliance using:

+    net use F: \\chie\filing_center

+The user name and password are provided in the **chie.secrets.conf.yml** file:

+* **appliance_filing_center_user** is the share's username
+* **appliance_filing_center_samba_passwd** is the share's password

+## Getting started with CHIE's Virtual Printer

+TODO: *Add CUPS printers that will save files into the FC.*

-## Getting started with CHIE
+## Getting started with CHIE's CPR+ FHIR Server

-After all installation steps above are completed, log into the server as user **chieadmin**.
+TODO

 (more to come...)